Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 How do I know what kind of flour I should try?

-• Lots of choices right?
+- Lots of choices right?
 If you are new to sprouted flour and just want a good all-around flour, we recommend a white wheat like Hard White or Pastry.
 Those interested in heritage or ancient grains might want to try Einkorn, Spelt, or Emmer.
 Detailed information, such as flavor qualities and best uses, can be found in each product’s description and profile.
-Or contact us with your questions and we’ll be happy to help.
+You can also check out this blog post, or contact us with your questions and we’ll be happy to help.

 What are ancient grains?